Best time to visit Taiwan

 February/March

 Wenchang Dijun’s Birthday Lunar Feb 3.
 Pays respect to the god of literature or culture, revered by students and their parents ahead of exams.
-Offerings of incense and wishes are written on colourful paper placed in glass jars.
+Offerings of incense and wishes are written on colorful paper placed in glass jars.

 Mayasvi Festival Tsou tribe celebration of warriors returning from battle, with rituals giving thanks to the god of war and the god of heaven.
 Hosted annually in rotation between Dabang and Tefuye villages.